Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Byzantine-tolerant pulse synchronisation

 \subsection{Pulse synchronisation without self-stabilisation}

 As said, we do not require self-stabilisation for now.
 However, instead of assuming a synchronous start, we devise an algorithm where all correct nodes synchronously start generating pulses once all correct nodes have received an \emph{initialisation signal} within a short time window.
+We will later show how to generate such initialisation signals in a self-stabilising manner.
 In particular, we allow that \emph{before} receiving an initialisation signal, a correct node can have arbitrary behaviour, but \emph{after} a correct node has received this signal, it waits until all correct nodes have received the signal and start to synchronously generate well-separated pulses:

 In the following, suppose that all correct nodes receive an initialisation signal during the time window $[0, \tau)$.
 In other words, nodes can start executing the algorithm at different times, but they all do so by some bounded (possibly non-constant) time $\tau$.
 When a node receives the initialisation signal, it immediately transitions to a special \sreset\ state, whose purpose is to consistently initialise local memory and wait for other nodes to receive the initialisation signal as well; before this correct nodes can have arbitrary behaviour.